Martin Kierszenbaum: Music

 Kierszenbaum wrote and produced songs for 200 km/h in the Wrong Lane by t.A.T.u.
 He also wrote and produced on Lady Gaga's debut album The Fame.

 His pseudonym, Cherry Cherry Boom Boom, is referred to in the Lady Gaga songs "Christmas Tree", "Eh, Eh (Nothing Else I Can Say)", "The Fame", "I Like It Rough" and "Starstruck".
 Also in the song "I Wanna Touch You" by Colby O'Donis and "White Flag" by Far East Movement featuring Kayla Kai, from their album Free Wired.
 It is also referenced in some of Space Cowboy's music such as his singles "Falling Down", "I Came 2 Party" (that featured Cinema Bizarre), and the first part of his pseudonym "cherry cherry" is referred to in "Not in Love" by Natalia Kills.

 He featured on a remix of Far East Movement's "Like a G6" with Colette Carr called "G6 (V6 Reflip)".
 He also features on backing vocals on “Eh, Eh (Nothing Else I Can Say)” by Lady Gaga and "Not In Love", a track from Natalia Kills's debut album, Perfectionist.
 Kierszenbaum is also a co-writer on Halsey's "Nightmare" (2019).

 Kierszenbaum produced Sting's "57th & 9th" album, several songs on the GRAMMY-award-winning "44/876" album by Sting & Shaggy, Mylène Farmer's platinum "Interstellaires" album and the Samantha Fish album “Faster.”
 He also co-produced Sting's “The Bridge” album with Sting.

 Kierszenbaum produced and co-wrote many of the songs on the 2021 Samantha Fish album Faster.

-Kierszenbaum is also a member in the rock group DETROIT DREAMERS.